Improving driver verification and handoff process at Roadie Cross-docks

 Solution

-An improved handoff experience that allows cross-dock employees to verify driver and
+An improved handoff experience that helps cross-dock employees verify driver identity and

 Redesigned Handoff Page